lidiamandre/lidiamandre.github.io/_pages/cv.md

 * 2024: Research Associate
   * Lancaster University
   * Computer Skills Project
-  * This role involved developing an R package, and R Shiny app, that was uploaded to CRAN
+  * This role involved developing an R package, and R Shiny app, that was uploaded to CRAN; see ReturnCurves package

 * 2021 - 2023: Graduate Teaching Assistant
   * School of Mathematical Sciences, Lancaster University
   * This role involved running workshops and marking weekly coursework
   * Modules: Calculus, Further Calculus, Statistics II, Statistical Foundations I, Statistical Fundamentals II, Bayesian Statistics, Inference

-* 2019-2020: Research Fellow
+* 2019 - 2020: Research Fellow
   * Portuguese Institute for Sea and Atmosphere
-  * This role involved investigating the spatial distribution of a fish species where the focus was on assessing if using Preferential Sampling would improve the estimation of such distribution
+  * This role involved investigating the spatial distribution of a fish species where the focus was on assessing whether incorporating Preferential Sampling would improve the estimation of such distribution

 * 2012-2017: Monitor at Summer Camp
   * Junta de Freguesia de Carnide, Lisboa, Portugal